-Carnival is here!
-As a masquerader, you spent your money to play in the best band, so you definitely want to look your best out on the road.
-I have some tips for first timers in my carnival prep post, but didn’t mention anything about hair.
-Hairstyles that work best are when hair is out of your face.
-If you have no clue how to do your hair or are limited on time between endless fetes and j’ourvet, here are the best hairstyles for playing mas as a natural.
+If you spent your money to play mas for Trinidad Carnival, you definitely want to look your best on the road.
+I have some tips for playing mas for first-timers in the Caribbean carnival prep but didn’t mention anything about carnival hairstyles.
+It is important to know that the best carnival hairstyles are ones that don’t cover your face.
+With all the jumping and waving, it is important to see where you’re going.
+If you have no clue how to do your hair or are limited on time between endless fetes and j’ourvet, here are the best hairstyles for playing mas for women.

-As a lazy/cheap natural, of course this would be my first option.
+As a lazy natural, of course, wearing it natural would be my first option.
 The absolute cheapest way to style your hair is using your OWN HAIR.
-There’s no need to purchase extra hair when you’re using your own and it takes the least amount of time.
-Just rock your twa, puff, wash and go, fro or do a style you’ve been wanting to try from your favorite YouTube vlogger.
+There’s no need to purchase extra hair when you’re using your own and it takes the least amount of time to style.
+Just rock your twa, puff, wash and go, locs, fro or do a style you’ve been wanting to try on YouTube.
+Don’t forget to pack your staple hair products to keep it moisturized because the sun is hot!
 When playing with Trini Revellers for carnival back in 2013, I had a simple braided updo and cowashed at least twice during the week I stayed.
-Playing in Toronto with Carnival Nationz, I’ve always had half braided/ half down styles.
+Playing in Toronto with Carnival Nationz for Caribana, I’ve always had half braided/ half down hairstyles.

 Whether it is in the US, the Caribbean, most carnivals occur when the weather is warm.
-Box braids, Senegalese twists, and even kinky twist braided extensions are great hairstyle options because you can style them with your hair being protected.
-A low cost go-to option for me would be crochet braids.
-It takes less the time to style versus braided extensions and depending on the curl pattern you purchase, washing is a breeze.
+Box braids, Senegalese twists, kinky twists or braids are great carnival hairstyles because you can style them like your regular hair.
+It is a bonus that your hair is still in a protective state.
+A low-cost go-to option for me would be crochet braids.
+It takes less time to style versus braided extensions and depending on the curl pattern, washing is a breeze.